srinivag19/EqPanDeveloperTest/README.md

 You may use internet searches during the test.
 We all do it.

-Your solution can contain dependencies to publicly available packages (from nuget.org for example).
+Your solution can contain dependencies to publicly available packages.

 ## What do we want you to do? ##
-You will be provided with a skeleton WebApi solution based on a standard VS template that you can extend as you wish.
+You will be provided with a skeleton Java Servlet solution which you can extend as you wish.

-We want you to create a REST API for a simple data set that we will provide (**data.json**).
+We want you to create a REST API for a simple data set that we will provide (**resources/data.json**).

 The REST API should allow for the following actions on the resource: